 - using public transportation – similarly to carpooling, public transport reduces the carbon footprint per person.
 What’s more, many cities around the world are introducing hybrid or fully electric vehicles into their public transport services, including buses and trams.

 Uber is definitely one of the most commonly used car sharing companies out there.
 Uber, Uber Eats – they both attract millions of people daily.
-In fact, when looking globally, in 2021, drivers from the Uber network completed approximately 17 million rides every day.

-With a number as high as this one, it shouldn’t come as a surprise that the impact Uber makes on the environment is quite significant.
+It shouldn’t come as a surprise that the impact Uber makes on the environment is quite significant.
 However, not for long, if everything goes according to their plans.
 As Uber announced not so long ago, their goal for the next few decades is to become a zero-emission platform by 2040 – and one of the first initiatives in that direction was the introduction of Uber Green to Uber options available globally.

 Uber Green is the most environmentally friendly way of taking an Uber trip.
 When you select Uber Green, you will only be connected with drivers using hybrid cars or electric cars.
 The process of ordering Uber Green doesn’t differ that much from when you’re ordering a regular Uber trip, so if you’ve used the Uber app before you should have no issues ordering a green ride.